← Back to Blog

 Blue light filters (Night Shift, etc.)

-- Why it fails: BYU's 2021 study found no significant difference in sleep outcomes.
+• Why it fails: Studies suggest no significant difference in sleep outcomes.
 The problem is the content, not the light color.

 App blockers with no bypass option

-- Why it works: Removes the decision from the moment entirely.
+• Why it works: Removes the decision from the moment entirely.
 You cannot scroll because the apps are blocked.
 No button to press, no limit to ignore.
-Tools like SunBreak use Apple's managed settings framework to enforce blocks that cannot be bypassed during bedtime — including a nuclear mode that blocks every app category.
-The decision is made once, during the day, and enforced automatically every night.
+Tools like SunBreak use Apple's managed settings framework to enforce blocks that cannot be bypassed during bedtime.

 Accountability partners